ScottW514/terraform-provider-datapower/docs/data-sources/apicors.md

 page_title: "datapower_apicors Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  CORS API action
+  The CORS API action handles cross-origin resource sharing (CORS) requests that are required by the API.
 ---

 # datapower_apicors (Data Source)

-CORS API action
+The CORS API action handles cross-origin resource sharing (CORS) requests that are required by the API.

 ## Example Usage